nickest14/Leetcode-python/README.md

 #### 3343.
 Count Number of Balanced Permutations

+#### 3347.
+Maximum Frequency of an Element After Performing Operations II

 #### 3363.
 Find the Maximum Number of Fruits Collected

 #### 3373.
 Maximize the Number of Target Nodes After Connecting Trees II